Signetar/Subtext/README.md

 Subtext 2 introduces more advanced tools for analysis.
 As the package is now focused on deployment of such tools, previous functions will now be under *miscellaneous* section.

 As of now, my development plan is in shambles and the only "advanced" algorithm you can currently access is `SentimentAnalyser`.
 But the analyser is quite good so I hope you can forgive me for that.
+(92% on IMDb Reviews dataset.
+That's better than some DNN models!)

 ## Install
 You can install this package through PyPi,